jorgegv/rage1/doc/CODESET-DESIGN.md

 - CODESET functions receive no parameters and return void.
-All accesses to low memory data from the CODESET functions has to be done via the pointers set up when the init function was called.
+All accesses to low memory data from the CODESET functions has to be done via the pointers set up in its assets structure.

 - A global table `all_codeset_functions`is generated in low memory with data for all the CODESET functions in all CODESETS.
 A global index is assigned